GTM predictions for 2026: what separates leaders from laggards

 Why?

-AI can only route leads if contacts, roles, and hierarchies are resolved
+AI can only route leads if contacts, roles, and hierarchies are resolved across the full account structure.

-AI can only predict pipeline if firmographics, technographics, and buying signals are trusted
+AI can only predict pipeline if firmographics, technographics, and buying signals are trusted and continuously refreshed.

-AI can only personalize outreach if it understands org structure, recent changes, and buying intent
+AI can only personalize outreach if it understands org structure, recent changes, and buying intent at the contact level.

-But with referential data, AI can:
+But with verified B2B intelligence, AI can:

 Identify ICP fit in real time, surfacing accounts that match your best customers